kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

   - `isCardClickableAndShowAnswerButtonDisplays()`
     - Each item in the deck should be clickable and after it's clicked, the "Show Answer" button should display
   - `isAddButtonClickableAfterMenuClick()`
-    - Test if the "+" button is clickable and a menu with "add" option is displayed <br />
+    - Test if the "+" button is clickable and a menu with "add" option is displayed I wanted to dynamically make tests based on if there were decks present and it should display the correct text, i.e. "Collection is empty" if there are no decks.
+I also wanted to test if the decks were clickable and the "Show Answer" button should not display after it is clicked.  <br />
 ![image](https://user-images.githubusercontent.com/33078129/111573636-23172500-8768-11eb-9d4d-23a608fe1884.png)

 ### My Account Test:
 This test case is for the `MyAccount` activity.
 The following tests are included:
   - `loginButtonDoesNotRedirectWhenNoUser()`
     - uses `clearText()`, `doesNotExist()`
-    - Clears the username and password text fields, and after pressing the "Log in" button, the "Invalid email address or password" text and the "Log in" button should be displayed <br />
+    - Clears the username and password text fields, and after pressing the "Log in" button, the "Invalid email address or password" text and the "Log in" button should be displayed
+I wanted to make sure the log in flow would not advance if the username and password fields were blank, and should display an error message. <br />
 ![image](https://user-images.githubusercontent.com/33078129/111573555-fe22b200-8767-11eb-9db6-df3788b7382f.png)

 ### Preferences Test: